ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_4_Eng.md

 ###  V\$SYSSTAT

 This view shows the status of the system.
-It should be noted that the shown value may be out of date, because the status values are updated every 3 seconds based on the data for all sessions
+It should be noted that the shown value may be out of date, because the status values are updated every 3 seconds based on the data for all sessions.

 | Column name | Type         | Description                                |
 | ----------- | ------------ | ------------------------------------------ |